nigeljohnson73/gStation/README.md

     1 0 * * * /usr/bin/php /webroot/gStation/sh/gstation_update.php > /tmp/gstation_update.txt 2>/dev/null
     * * * * * /usr/bin/php /webroot/gStation/sh/gstation_tick.php > /tmp/gstation_tick.txt 2>/dev/null
     * * * * * /usr/bin/php /webroot/gStation/gfx/generate_static_graphs.php > /dev/null 2>&1

-## Roadmap

-I'll work out how to use the roadmap and issue functionality in GitHub, and then I can move this section to there.

-~~The first thing I am doing is upgrading the sensor and trigger capability.
-The sensors need to report asychronously to the trigger controlling part of the application as well as being customsable and modular.~~

-~~Graphs need to also be generated away from the browser as well since the Pi Zero is woefully under powered for handling a big job like all of this in one go.~~

-~~Move the majority of this page into the WIKI in GitHub.~~

-Once on the actual journey, the key focus for me will be to work on the web interface.
-It just needs some sheduling to get the graph image files in the background and update them in the browser.
-Once this is in place then the tool will be useful enough to warant a proper version number.

-The next key ingredient will be the ability to control the existing control parameters via the web interface.

-The final step before an actual release version will be the ability to control the dynamics of a growing season for hydroponics.
-The idea is that you can set a cold period to start for X days, then ramp up a veg season for Y days and then flower until we stop.

-I am also building some 3D printed parts to hold things and provide a box for all the electronics... but a maplin box and hot-glue will do just as good a job.

-I will probably make up some kits at some point for sale on my website.
-I can also assemble things, but a full assembly takes me about a day so is a very expensive option, and limited to the spare time I have available.

 [RASPIAN]: https://www.raspberrypi.org/downloads/raspbian/
 [RASPBIANINSTALL]:https://www.raspberrypi.org/documentation/installation/installing-images/README.md